Elaine C. Smith: Theatre

 For many years Smith was a regular in pantomime at the Kings' Theatre, Glasgow, starring alongside Gerard Kelly in performances such as Aladdin, Mother Goose and Sleeping Beauty.
 More recently, she has appeared in her own seasonal show, 12 Nights of Christmas at the Òran Mór, Glasgow.
 She has also toured Scotland in straight plays, notably with Andy Gray, in The Woman Who Cooked Her Husband, Two and The Rise and Fall of Little Voice.
 Other Scottish theatre roles include The Steamie, Guys and Dolls and Shirley Valentine.
 She has also performed in new works at the Tron Theatre, Glasgow and the Traverse Theatre, Edinburgh.

 In September 2008 she began touring the UK in a stage version of the hit British film Calendar Girls, along with Lynda Bellingham, Patricia Hodge, Siân Phillips, Gaynor Faye and Brigit Forsyth.
 The show opened in London's West End at the Noël Coward Theatre in April 2009.
 The original cast left the show at the end of July 2009, but Smith returned in a different role as part of a national tour in 2010.
 From 2009 to 2016, Smith starred in Christmas pantomime at His Majesty's Theatre, Aberdeen.
 In 2017 she returned to pantomimes at the King's Theatre, Glasgow.

 In 2012, she played Scottish singer Susan Boyle in the touring musical I Dreamed a Dream (which she co-wrote with Alan McHugh), based on Boyle's life and rise to fame.
 There were plans to tour the show in Australia in 2013 but these were cancelled.
 In 2016, Smith toured Scotland as Miss Hannigan in the musical Annie.
 In 2017, she toured Scotland in a musical version of Kay Mellor's Fat Friends.

 Personal life and honours

 Smith lives in Glasgow.
 In August 2007 she was appointed to the Scottish Broadcasting Commission established by the Scottish Government.
 Until 2009 Smith wrote a weekly column in the Sunday Mail newspaper.
 In late 2009 her autobiography Nothing Like a Dame was published.
 She was awarded the honorary degree of Doctor of the University by the University of Glasgow in 2008.
 In October 2024, it was confirmed by Glasgow City Council that Smith would receive the Freedom of Glasgow in 2025 as part of the city's 850th birthday celebrations, making Smith the first female recipient of the honour since Anna Maxwell in 1969.
 She said she "was honoured" to have been granted the title.

 Activism

 In May 2007, Smith declared her support for Scottish independence by aligning herself with the Scottish National Party.
 She had previously been a member of the Labour Party but left due to its failure to publicly back the 1984–85 miners' strike.

-She is a supporter of numerous charities, including Zero Tolerance and Relationships Scotland.
+She is a supporter of the charities Zero Tolerance and Relationships Scotland.
 She is the patron of the Women and Girls' Programme at Celtic FC.
 In 2021 she became patron of the 1896 barque Glenlee on its 125th birthday.
 The ship's figurehead had been named Mary Doll after Smith's character Mary Doll Nesbitt.